-One that did catch my eye, however, was the Green Party’s call for a “free time index”, which in essence is a suggestion that we should all be spending less time commuting, travelling to meetings and where possible, working remotely.
-Something that we in industry have not only been mooting for some time now but in fact have been putting into practice.
+One that did catch my eye, however, was the Green Party’s call for a “free time index”.
+In essence, it’s a suggestion that we should all be spending less time commuting and travelling to meetings where possible.
+Instead, we should all be working remotely.
+Something that we in the industry have not only been mooting for some time now but has been putting into practice.

 The Party also drew attention to the amount of time we are now working whilst commuting, and that as a country, our work-life balance is “in crisis”.

 And, while I’m not convinced, yet, that we are in a crisis – they do have a valid point.

 Many moons ago, the technology didn’t exist to enable us to work whilst commuting.
 We worked in a world where we went to work and that was that.
 And I assume the argument is that those days were much better for our work-life balance.